Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Introduction

 \section{Introduction}

 The efficacy of pre-trained language models (\llms) for enhancing various language understanding tasks is widely acknowledged \citep{sarzynska2021detecting}. \llms have initiated a paradigm shift in AI applications, fundamentally altering the landscape of natural language processing (NLP) and catalyzing remarkable progress across diverse software domains.
 Their success is rooted in their ability to extract patterns from extensive textual datasets, effectively capturing the complexity of human language, thus enabling the development of contextually aware intelligent systems~\citep{wang2022pre}.
+As such, PTLMs are prominent in popular model registries like Hugging Face (HF) and central to the advancement of AI \citep{zhao2023survey}.
+They also tend to be larger, better documented and more popular than models from other domains \citep{castano2024analyzing}.

 As open-source \llms like the Llama family~\citep{touvron2023llama} have significantly increased in availability and popularity, they have spawned a wide range of \emph{model variants}, each produced through different modification methods, such as fine-tuning, knowledge distillation, pruning, quantization, or any other strategies that alter a model's architecture of training to better suit specific use case.
 The diversity of these model variants, and the fact that each variant can be further modified into additional variants, poses challenges for stakeholders trying to identify new model versions or variants and understand the associated changes and risks.
 Given that hundreds of possible variants are continuously evolving, these challenges impact both model developers, who are responsible for creating and maintaining these models, and end users, including industry professionals, practitioners, and academic researchers who rely on the models for various applications.